 - Far more people say they do not belong to any religion.
 The British Social Attitudes survey has been run annually since 1983.
-When asked “Which religion or denomination do you consider yourself as belonging to?” in 1983, 32% of people said they did not belong to a religion.
-In 2013 it was 51% – a change that is even more pronounced in younger people.
+When asked ‘Which religion or denomination do you consider yourself as belonging to?’ in 1983, 32% of people said they did not belong to a religion.
+Since 2016, it has been over 50% – a change that is even more pronounced in younger people.

 - The mix and religiosity of those who do say they belong to a religion is changing.
-There are now many fewer Anglicans (down from 40% in 1983 to 16% in 2013, with a weighting towards older age groups).
-The population of Catholics has remained relatively constant at 9%, sustained by immigration.
-The big growth has been in the number of Pentecostals and other non-denominational Christians (3% in 1983, 12% in 2013).
-The proportion of Muslims has also grown (1% in 1983, 5% in 2013, weighted towards younger age groups), with a big diversity of types of Islam among the British Muslim population reflecting both their varied origins and global trends.
+There are now many fewer Anglicans (down from 40% in 1983 to 14% in 2016-18, with a weighting towards older age groups).
+The population of Catholics has declined much more slowly, mainly as a result of immigration, to around 8% in 2016-18.
+The big growth has been in the number of Pentecostals and other non-denominational Christians (3% in 1983, but now around the same as Anglicans).
+The proportion of people identifying with non-Christian religions has also grown (3% in 1983, 8% in 2016-18, weighted towards younger age groups).
+This includes around 5% who are Muslim, with a big diversity of types of Islam, reflecting both their varied origins and global trends.

 Given world events and this complex national background, issues relating directly or indirectly to religious and non-religious worldviews have a higher profile in Britain now than at any time in living memory.
 Too often the discourse is hijacked by hardliners or characterised by uninformed generalisations and dehumanising ‘us versus them’ narratives – the opposite of a humanist perspective.
 Dialogue can be a powerful enabler for people from diverse backgrounds directly to encounter and understand those with different views.
 Humanists have a constructive role to play in making that happen for the good of individuals and of wider society.